ansys/pyaedt-toolkits-antenna/doc/source/getting_started/installation.rst

 If you need to run it again on all files and not just staged files, run:

 .. code::

-   uv run pre-commit run --all-files
+   run pre-commit run --all-files

 Local build
 -----------

 This application can be deployed as a 'frozen' application using `pyinstaller
 <https://pypi.org/project/pyinstaller/>`_ with:

 .. code::

-   uv pip install -e .[freeze]
+   pip install -e .[freeze]
-   uv run pyinstaller frozen.spec
+   run pyinstaller frozen.spec

 This generates application files at ``dist/ansys_python_manager`` and you can run it locally by executing ``Ansys Python Manager.exe``.